particle-iot/workshop-mesh-spectra/content/docs/ch1.md

 ![](./images/01/05-d7high.png)

-7. When the value changes to high, you'll also notice that the blue light at D7 is on!
+7. When the value changes to `HIGH`, you'll also notice that the blue light at D7 is on!
 Behind the scenes, Tinker is calling the `digitalWrite` and passing in either a `LOW` or `HIGH` value, which turns the LED off or on.
 Press the button again and you'll note that the LED turns back off.

 ![](./images/01/06-d7on.jpg)

 Congratulations!
 You've claimed and named your first Xenon, and made it light up using the Tinker app.
-Now lets bring a second Xenon online and create our first Particle Mesh network!
+Now it's time to bring a second Xenon online and create your first Particle Mesh network!